 As Ukraine's war drags on and a D.C. shutdown looms, Zelenskyy makes his case for aid

-Ukrainian President Volodymyr Zelenskyy will travel to Washington Thursday to make a renewed pitch for American aid to support his country's ongoing fight against Russia, as a new round of funding is in limbo ahead of a looming government shutdown.
+Ukrainian President Volodymyr Zelenskyy arrived in Washington, D.C., Thursday morning to make a renewed pitch for American aid to support his country's ongoing fight against Russia, as a new round of funding hangs in limbo ahead of a looming government shutdown.

 Zelenskyy's itinerary in D.C. includes a morning on Capitol Hill for bipartisan meetings with lawmakers.
 Afterward, he is expected to meet with U.S. military officials at the Pentagon before meeting with President Biden in the Oval Office — the sixth meeting between the two leaders.